mdcdi1315/dotnetresourcesextensions/WindowsResourcesPlugin/README.md

 This project aims specifically in retrieveing resources from any PE files , whether they are written for .NET or not.

+.RES files produced by the RC tool or by RC-like tools can also be handled by this project.

-Additionally , it aims to intergrate with DotNetResourcesExtensions at a optimal level and provide a stable and reliable interface for reading Win32 resources.
+Additionally , it aims to intergrate with the `DotNetResourcesExtensions` project at a optimal level and provide a stable and reliable interface for reading Win32 resources.

 While the first thought it was to be intergrated in `DotNetResourcesExtensions` project , this was not done for a couple or reasons:

-- The code requires hijacking the assembly metadata to get the native resources.
+- The older code required hijacking the assembly metadata to get the native resources.
-To do that , it uses the [`System.Reflection.Metadata`](https://nuget.org/packages/system.reflection.metadata) package , which in turn uses other two packages.
+To do that , it used the [`System.Reflection.Metadata`](https://nuget.org/packages/system.reflection.metadata) package , which in turn uses other two packages.
 Generally , it was not my intention to add more dependencies to the main project.
+It is still a requirement but the entire assembly reader is now embedded with the project.

 - The project itself is not any useful than for those who want specifically to read Win32 resources , and reading Win32 resources is not in a every day life of a .NET developer.